Tuesday, 12 November 2024

 Danny O’Brien interjected.

 Martin CAMERON: It is how I got elected.
 They still all have to vote, member for Gippsland South.
 They all need to vote.
 If they can put a smiley face to their plumber who is running for Parliament, all the better.
 I have been inside these facilities and seen them firsthand.
 When you go in as a family you are sort of ushered around a little bit and into the room where your parents could be or into a common area.
 I was lucky enough to have access to virtually all areas in these facilities.
 Across the journey from when I first started there were a few dubious providers who fortunately are no longer with us.
-When you walk through now, from 18 months ago, you are able to see the food that these people eat and the conditions that they stay in and live in, and these are great facilities for them to be able to go and spend the latter years of their life.
+When you walk through now, from 18 months ago, you are able to see the food that these people eat and the conditions that they stay in and live in, and these are great facilities for them to be able to go and spend the latter years of their life in.
 It gives you a lot of heart as a son looking after your elderly parents or your grandparents as they go through, so it is great that we are discussing this today.

-In 2021 the former federal coalition government introduced new legislative requirements for residential aged care providers to seek informed consent from substitute decision-makers to authorise the use of restrictive practices where a resident lacks capacity to give informed dissent.
+In 2021 the former federal coalition government introduced new legislative requirements for residential aged care providers to seek informed consent from substitute decision-makers to authorise the use of restrictive practices where a resident lacks capacity to give informed consent.
 You always think to yourself that you are probably going to outlive your parents, and you can have that consent in place with whatever it is, whether it is going into an aged care facility or if they are living at home.
 But if we are inside that aged care facility, sometimes the people that are in there do not have that next of kin in place, so it is great to see we are putting protective areas around that.
 This was in response, as I said before, to the 2021 Royal Commission into Aged Care Quality and Safety.
 The member for Gippsland East spoke in his contribution about the substitute decision-makers preferably being nominated in advance in writing by the aged care residents to make sure that these services were all in place, if they had the time to be able to do it.
 Sometimes everyone is busy and you do not have these things in place, and unforeseen circumstances do take place.

-One of these gentlemen had a massive, big Australian flag in his room.
+I will pop back to my journey as a plumber because there is one story that I do have about when I was inside an aged care facility many, many years ago.
+There were two elderly gentlemen that sort of did not get on a lot, and they used to do some not terrible stuff to each other but they used to want to upset each other.
+One of these gentlemen had a massive big Australian flag in his room.
 It went missing one day and it was missing for about two weeks.
 I was called in to unblock a toilet in the facility, so I went in there and we ended up having to dig it up.
 The flag that I pulled out of the drain, which had been put in by one particular gentleman because he was having terse words with another particular gentleman, must have taken him days to flush down this toilet, because the flag was huge.
 He did get the flag down there, and I did get it out, and it was washed and returned to this particular resident in an aged care facility in Traralgon.
 So they do have a sense of humour at some stages, but retribution, I am told, was swiftly sought, and the perpetrator of the flag incident might have found that his clothes when they were returned may have been a little bit itchy when he did put his clothes on the following week.
 So they do have some fun inside these areas.
 I hope that if I get to the stage where I am in an aged care facility I can have a sense of humour and provide light entertainment for the staff that are looking after me.

 I do note the restrictive practices guidelines.
 This might come in for me.
 It might be Martin from Morwell or it might be Wayne from Narracan that has to be locked out of certain areas because we are trying to get our hands on power tools and plumbing equipment because we are former tradies and we might think we are still up to being those tradies.